McCache/McCache-for-Python/README.md

 The goals of this package are:
 1. Reduce complexity by **not** be dependent on any external caching service such as `memcached`, `redis` or the likes.
 SEE: [Distributed Cache](https://en.wikipedia.org/wiki/Distributed_cache)
     * We are guided by the principal of first scaling up before scaling out.
-2. Keep the programming interface consistent with Python's dictionary.
+2. Keep the same Python programming experience.
+It is the same Python's dictionary interface.
 The distributed nature of the cache is transparent to you.
     * This is an in process cache.
 3. Performant
     * Need to handle rapid updates that are 0.01sec (10 ms) or faster.
+4. Secure
+    * All transmissions across the network are encrypted.

 `McCache` is **not** a replacement for your persistent or search data.
 It is intended to be used to cache your most expensive work.
 You can consider the Pareto Principle [**80/20**](https://en.wikipedia.org/wiki/Pareto_principle) rule, which states that caching **20%** of the most frequently accessed **80%** data can improve performance for most requests.
 This principle offers you the option to reduce your hardware requirement.
 Only you can decide how much to cache.